+Action Note

-Action Note 1 Move the robot to a comfortable working position.
-2 DANGER Turn off all: electric power supply hydraulic pressure supply air pressure supply to the robot, before entering the safeguarded space.
+1 Move the robot to a comfortable working position.

+2 Turn off all:

 3 !
 CAUTION The cable package is sensitive to mechanical damage.
 Handle it with care in order to avoid damaging the cabling or the connectors.

 4 Remove the rear cover plate. xx2100000981